denys-olleik/accounting/readme.md

 1. Have `psql` installed.
    1. Have `CREATE EXTENSION IF NOT EXISTS postgis;` installed.
    2. Have `CREATE EXTENSION IF NOT EXISTS pgcrypto;` installed.
-3. Update connection strings in `appsettings.json`.
+2. Update connection strings in `appsettings.json`.
-5. Set `database-reset.json` to `true` and run.
+3. Set `database-reset.json` to `true` and run.
 This does two things...
    1. Uses the main database context to create the application database.
    2. Runs `create-db...` script to create tables, columns, relationships, indexes, etc. I will later separate sample data to be optional.
+4. Use `test@example.com` pw `test` to login and choose "Farm To Market LLC", it already has sample chart of accounts.
+5. Create invoice.
+6. Receive payment.

 ## Future backup strategy